Ivan-Corporation/paradox-modding-2022/README.md

-# hoi4-modding-2022
+# paradox-modding-2022
-Code for your radio station and modified blender plugin for integration 3D models with game
+Code for your radio station for Hearts of Iron 4 and code for Stellaris soundtrack mod